Erddig, summer fun for families

 Throughout the holidays there’s something new to discover.

-The summer fun kicks off on Mondays with campfire cooking helping young explorers tick off more of their 50 Things to do list.
+The summer fun kicks off on Mondays with campfire cooking and meet the beekepers helping young explorers tick off more of their 50 Things to do list.

 On Tuesdays, join our volunteers for a gentle game of croquet.
 Don't worry if you don't know the rules, they'll be on hand to guide you and your family around the course.